 In 2008, Casey and Bob moved back to the United States and lived on the Monterey Peninsula.
 Bob served at the Defense Language Institute until 2011 when he retired after 23 years in the U.S. Marine Corps.
 In 2008, Casey taught at the Naval Postgraduate School and was hired to teach National Security Decision Making at the Naval War College at NPS.

-Casey’s interest in local government and community service led her to serve the community as an elected official, board member, and volunteer administrator:
+Casey’s interest in community service led her to serve the community as an elected official, board member, and volunteer administrator:

 In 2013 Casey was certified as a trainer by the IMCC.
 She began sharing her knowledge of problem solving, strategic planning and other topics to city clerks and municipal officials in California.
 In 2017 Casey, Bob and Bobby moved to Naples FL where she is continuing this training and education.
 Her first opportunity was in July 2017 with the Florida City Clerks Association.
-She looks forward to working with public officials and business owners in Florida to help them achieve their organizational goals.
+She has worked with cities in the state of Florida, various non-profits, and the Florida Public Pension Trustee Association.